-He graduated from Cambridge and London Universities with degrees in Medicine and the History and Philosophy of Science, winning several prizes and awards.
+Daniel graduated from Cambridge and London Universities with degrees in Medicine and the History and Philosophy of Science, winning several prizes and awards.
 After initial experience in Neurology and Neurosurgery, he undertook higher surgical training at Moorfields Eye Hospital.
-Mr. Ezra’s subspecialist expertise in functional and aesthetic surgery was developed over several years through advanced subspecialty training at Moorfields Eye Hospital and as an Interface Fellow in Cosmetic and Reconstructive Surgery in Nottingham.
+Daniel’s subspecialist expertise in functional and aesthetic surgery was developed over several years through advanced subspecialty training at Moorfields Eye Hospital and as an Interface Fellow in Cosmetic and Reconstructive Surgery in Nottingham.

-Mr. Ezra's research into eyelid laxity led to a doctorate (M.D. degree) which was awarded the Sir Lionel Whitby Medal and Prize by the University of Cambridge for a thesis of ‘exceptional merit’.
+Daniel's research into eyelid laxity led to a doctorate (M.D. degree) which was awarded the Sir Lionel Whitby Medal and Prize by the University of Cambridge for a thesis of ‘exceptional merit’.
 This research was also awarded the Syme Medal by the Royal College of Surgeons of Edinburgh.
 His subsequent research as an NIHR Clinical Lecturer was awarded further prizes including the ESOPRS award, BOPSS award, British Thyroid Association prizes.
 His has also been shortlisted for national awards on numerous occasions for best surgical result and has been Highly Commended.

 The eyes are a central aesthetic feature of the face mediating much of our interpersonal interaction and communication.
 Ageing changes around the eyes are very common yet are amenable to many different approaches for both surgical and non-surgical rejuvenation.

-Research is a central activity of Mr. Ezra's work.
+Research is a central activity of Prof Ezra's work.
 He has published numerous scholarly articles and lectures widely on his specialist areas.
-As the research lead for oculoplastics department at Moorfields, Mr. Ezra leads and collaborates with teams of researchers investigating many aspects of eyelid and orbital disease.
+As the research lead for oculoplastics department at Moorfields, Prof Ezra leads and collaborates with teams of researchers investigating many aspects of eyelid and orbital disease.
 These include:

 - Investigating the underlying causes of thyroid eye disease on a cellular level.
 Research Funded by Fight for Sight has helped identify the mechanisms which cause fat enlargement and soft tissue swelling around the eyes.
 We are also developing new ways of testing novel treatments and drugs using laboratory models in order to accelerate the development of new drugs for use in patients.